mojolicious/mojo-mcp/README.md

 specification is getting regular updates which we will implement.
 Breaking changes are very likely.

   * Tool calling
-  * Async tools with support for promises
   * Streamable HTTP and Stdio transports
+  * Scalable with pre-forking web server and async tools using promises
   * HTTP client for testing
   * Can be embedded in Mojolicious web apps